-As we finish the first quarter of the 2019/2020 budget, plus within the 2021 and 2022 fiscal years, we will continue to keep a watchful eye over the budget, the levy, and all expenses balancing commitments of staffing, pensions, and insurance, while maintaining a solid financial position to cover all operational expenses.
+As we finish the first quarter of the 2020/2021 budget, plus within the 2022 and 2023 fiscal years, we will continue to keep a watchful eye over the budget, the levy, and all expenses balancing commitments of staffing, pensions, and insurance, while maintaining a solid financial position to cover all operational expenses.
 While the District remains mostly dependent on property tax revenue, we have aggressively reviewed user fees in an effort to diversify our revenue sources and spread funding responsibilities to users of service.
 We remain aware of our taxpayer's burden of overall taxes.
 Our Board of Trustees is addressing that with a continued conservative approach to spending.
 The current Board of Trustees is continuing the conservative yet progressive controls of our finances.

-Key goals for the year ended May 31, 2020 include but are not limited to:
+Key goals for the year ended May 31, 2021 include but are not limited to:

 - Strive for financial stability, while assessing all necessary programs.
-Discuss goals with administrative staff and prioritize spending accordingly. - → Improve and/or enhance our emergency communications systems by improving the quality and efficiency of data entry and output.
-To include the availability of pre-plans on scene and evaluation of scheduling, NFIRS, and ePCR software. - → Update EMS monitors to improve accuracy and efficiency of data by transmitting readings directly into ePCR software. - → Continue to implement the conversion of manual paper processes to electronic processes and record storage.
-Evaluate scheduling, inventory, and work order processes. - → Perform a comprehensive review of all policies and procedures.
-Implement newer technologies to update District administration. - → Utilize 7G personnel for I.T. projects and services not covered by the outside I.T. company monthly fee. - Continue community awareness and outreach. - → Comprehensive public education efforts that result in no serious injuries or loss of life to civilians due to fire in 2019 and 2020. - ❖ Increase 7G personnel usage for fire prevention/public education purposes to include inspections and car seat installations.
+Discuss goals with administrative staff and prioritize spending accordingly. - → Improve and/or enhance our emergency communications systems by improving the quality and efficiency of data entry and output. - → Update EMS monitors to improve accuracy and efficiency of data by transmitting readings directly into ePCR software. - → Continue to implement the conversion of manual paper processes to electronic processes and record storage.
+Evaluate scheduling, inventory, and work order processes. - → Continue community awareness and outreach. - ▶ Increase 7G personnel usage for fire prevention/public education purposes to include inspections and car seat installations.
 Have these personnel trained to perform many of the same duties as the full-time Inspector/Public Educator so that these duties can still be performed in his absence, increasing flexibility/accommodation to business and resident requests for service. - → Make information more accessible/convenient to the public through the use of the website and social media.
-Enable registration and payments via the internet. - ▶ Ensure completion of mandatory OSHA, IDPH, and NFPA trainings. - ▶ Participate in neighboring MABAS 19 department training programs. - ◆ Continue compliance with nationally recognized standards. - → Prioritize health and safety: - Increase spending on turnout gear, so that all firefighters have a second set of gear available to them. - o Increase funding for physicals, so they can be done on a more frequent basis.
+Enable registration and payments via the internet. - ▶ Ensure completion of mandatory OSHA, IDPH, and NFPA trainings. - ▶ Participate in neighboring MABAS 19 department training programs. - ◆ Continue compliance with nationally recognized standards. - Prioritize health and safety: - Increase spending on turnout gear, so that all firefighters have a second set of gear available to them. - o Increase funding for physicals, so they can be done on a more frequent basis. - o Ensure all firefighters are properly vaccinated. - Assess placement and type of equipment in the stations.
+Review possible changes that would result in cost reduction. - ▶ Review and assess necessary maintenance to aging stations.

-- o Intall exhaust systems one station at a time as finances allow, and continue efforts to receive grant funds to cover this. - o Request grant funds to replace aging SCBA equipment. - o Purchase a power load cot to reduce lifting injuries. - → Update station one administrative offices to look more professional and uniform, and organize to allow for a more efficient work environment.
-Improve landscaping to make the station look more inviting to the public. - Assess placement and type of equipment in the stations.
-Review possible changes that would result in cost reduction. - ▶ Review and assess necessary maintenance to aging stations. - ❖ Continue an employee wellness program for employees and their spouses to allow for early detection of health issues, improve overall employee health, prevent injury and sickness, and reduce associated costs - → Continue review and assessment of the vehicle replacement schedule to adequately and efficiently provide for replacement of ambulances, engines, trucks, administrative, and special vehicles in the most cost effective manner. - ▶ With the assistance of the SAFER grant, utilize new hires to decrease hours worked and move towards increased NFPA 1710 compliance.
+- → Continue an employee wellness program for employees and their spouses to allow for early detection of health issues, improve overall employee health, prevent injury and sickness, and reduce associated costs. - → Continue review and assessment of the vehicle replacement schedule to adequately and efficiently provide for replacement of ambulances, engines, trucks, administrative, and special vehicles in the most cost effective manner.